 - On-Premises Hardware: Suitable for traditional office networks with minimal reliance on the cloud.

 - Advantage: Reliable, secure storage of harvested traffic data.
+Network Traffic Analysis (NTA) ensures reliable and secure storage of traffic data.

 6. Implement Traffic Analysis Tools